nasifimtiazohi/TrelloTaskTrackerBot/Instructions for Acceptance Test.md

 2. The Trello Board has one card for each task.
 There are labels for each card which have specific meanings for our bot-

-red- to do
+* red- to do

-green- finished
+* green- finished

-yellow- easy
+* yellow- easy

-sky – medium
+* sky – medium

-black- difficult
+* black- difficult

-Red labeled is used to keep track if a task in “ongoing”.
+Red label is used to keep track if a task in “ongoing”.
 Usecase 3 will not take cards with no red labels into account and won’t ask for progress for them even if the due date is set.
 It only works for the cards which has red labels but not green, hence ongoing!

 However, Usecase 1 only considers due date (as it gets activated when a card approaches due date) and difficulty labels.
 In absence of those, it will send mails to prompt the user (if any assigned) to fill up the necessary labels.